componentjs/guide/component/getting-started.md

 ### Configuring bitbucket access

 Component 1.0.0+ supports Bitbucket as a remote as well.
-The simplest way to support itbucket is to add globals to your profile (eg. `.bashrc` or `.zshrc`) like so:
+The simplest way to support Bitbucket is to add globals to your profile (eg. `.bashrc` or `.zshrc`) like so:

 ```bash
 export BITBUCKET_USERNAME="<username>"
 export BITBUCKET_PASSWORD="<password>"
 ```

-Additionally, you can add bitbucket credentials directly to your [`.netrc`](http://ww.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-File.html) file like o:
+Additionally, you can add Bitbucket credentials directly to your [`.netrc`](http://ww.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-File.html) file like o:

 ```bash
 machine api.bitbucket.org